Seminole Golf Club - Golf Digest

 A majestic Donald Ross design with a clever routing on a rectangular site, each hole at Seminole encounters a new wind direction.
 The greens are no longer Ross, replaced 50 years ago in a regrassing effort that showed little appreciation for the original rolling contours.
-The bunkers aren't Ross either.
+The bunkers aren’t Ross either.
 Dick Wilson replaced them in 1947, his own version meant to the imitate crests of waves on the adjacent Atlantic.
-In the past year, Bill Coore & Ben Crenshaw redesigned the bunkers again, along with exposing some sandy expanses in the rough.
-Seminole has long been one of America's most exclusive clubs, which is why it's exciting that it will host the 2021 Walker Cup.
+A few years back, Bill Coore & Ben Crenshaw redesigned the bunkers again, along with exposing some sandy expanses in the rough.
+Seminole has long been one of America’s most exclusive clubs, which is why it’s exciting that it will host the 2021 Walker Cup.

 “The caddies at Seminole have a term that’s unique to the club: GVR (Greens Visited in Regulation).
 Your approach might land on some part of the green, but with the severe pitches and fast speeds, it’s likely you’ll roll off.
 And without any rough around the greens, you’re headed to a deep bunker.”